 Such as the AR-15, which fires 5.56mm NATO and produces 167db of sound when unsuppressed and 136 dB of sound when suppressed, assuming It uses M193 5.56mm NATO.

 Silenced weapons summary

 Suppressors should be mandatory for self-defense in the home.
-Firing a gun inside an enclosure like your home will completely destroy your hearing.
+Firing a gun inside an enclosure like your home will destroy your hearing.
 If not permanently for at least hours.
 It will also destroy the hearing of anyone else close by.
-It will likely be very painful with ears ringing loudly for some time.
-Even with a suppressed firearm, it will not be pleasant and possibly still painful.
+It will likely be harrowing with ears ringing loudly for some time.
+It will not be pleasant and possibly still painful even with a suppressed firearm.

 Being unable to hear in serious life-threatening situations increases the danger to you and all around you.
-Firing a rifle, even low power ones like an AR-15, a good choice for home defense, inside a home may be the last thing you will ever hear.
-A high power rifle like a 0.308, a very poor choice for home defense because of over-penetration, will likely burst your eardrums, like blood flowing out your ears if fired inside a house without suppression.
-Lite an old fashioned M80 firecracker off inside your home.
+Firing a rifle, even low power ones like an AR-15 is a good choice for home defense; inside a home may be the last thing you will ever hear.
+A high-power rifle like a 0.308, a wrong choice for home defense because of over-penetration, will likely burst your eardrums, like blood flowing out your ears if fired inside a house without suppression.
+Lite an old-fashioned M80 firecracker off inside your home.
 That would be like a suppressed 0.308.

 I have been at an outdoor gun range with a cover and forgot to put one ear protector back over one ear.
-I fired a 0.308 with a 30″ long barrel, no muzzle brake.
-Instant pain and ear ringing for hours.
+I fired a 0.308 with a 30″ long barrel, no muzzle brake: instant pain and ear ringing for hours.
 A shorter barreled 0.308 would be louder.
-One with a muzzle brake causes ear pain even with full ear protection on.
-A reason muzzle brakes are often banned in competitions.
+One with a muzzle brake causes ear pain even with complete ear protection on—a reason muzzle brakes are often banned in competitions.
 A 338 Lapua will cause pain with double ear protection if fired with a muzzle brake to the person standing next to the one firing the gun.
 That’s earplugs plus ear muffs.